abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ## <h1 id="header-2_4">Example 1 : VPR on a Pre-Synthesized Circuit</h1>
 ### Input to this VPR is:
 1. Technology mapped netlist of a Design (in form of **`tseng.blif`** file)
-2. FPGA Architecture discription file (in form of **`Earch.xml`** format)
+2. FPGA Architecture description file (in form of **`Earch.xml`** format)
-- **NOTE** This EArch.xml is already available (nearly 40 differnet FPGA Architectures available) available (For  our own FPGA achitecture it can be written using xml langage)
+- **NOTE** This EArch.xml is already available (nearly 40 different FPGA Architectures available) available (For  our FPGA achitecture it can be written using XML language)
-- **NOTE** This tseng.blif is generated from Tech Mapped Netlist and it contains information about the technology Tech Mapped circuits (for eg if we are targeting a 40nm circuit) which will be implemented in the target FPGA and used as a input file to VPR flow.
+- **NOTE** This tseng.blif is generated from Tech Mapped Netlist and it contains information about the technology Tech Mapped circuits (for eg if we are targeting a 40nm circuit) which will be implemented in the target FPGA and used as an input file to VPR flow.
-### VPR tool will go through following steps.
+### VPR tool will go through the following steps.
 #### 1. VPR Packing
 - It is going to combine all the primitive netlist blocks(e.g. - all the LUTs,FF,etc which are the part of the design)
-- These are going to be packen in CLB(Complex Logic Blocks).
+- These are going to be packed in CLB(Complex Logic Blocks).
 - The output of this is a `.net` file
 #### 2. VPR Placement
 - The CLBs will get placed in the FPGA Grid.
 - The output of this is a `.place` file, which is going to contain the locations of where these CLBs are placed.
 #### 3. VPR Route
-- It is going connect all of these CLBs into ths FPGA grid.
+- It is going to connect all of these CLBs to the FPGA grid.
 - The output of this is a `.route` file, which is going to contain all the route information.
-#### 4. VPR Aalysis
+#### 4. VPR Analysis
-- It dose the analysis in terms of Area, Timing and Power.
+- It analyzes in terms of Area, Timing, and Power.
-- It is also going to output a Post-Implemantation Netlist( it will give information about resource usage, number of block pipes and wires used, timimg in terms of critical path delay and timimg path and also poer usage be each of these blocks)
+- It is also going to output a Post-Implementation Netlist( it will give information about resource usage, number of block pipes and wires used, timing in terms of critical path delay and timing path and also power usage by each of these blocks)

 - Location of blif file in server :
 > /home/kunalg123/Desktop/vtr-verilog-to-routing/vtr_flow/benchmarks/blif/tseng.blif